 Rotenberg earned her B.A. in mathematics and physics at the University of Toronto in 1921, and in 1926 she became the first woman and the first Jew to be granted a doctorate in physics at that institution.
 Her dissertation, “On the Characteristic X-Rays from Light Elements,” had already been published in 1924 in the Transactions of the Royal Society of Canada.
 From 1941 to 1968, she worked as a demonstrator in the university physics laboratory.
 In those years senior appointments at Toronto in any field were very rarely given to women and almost never to Jews.

 Meyer Rotenberg (1894–1958), a lawyer and businessman whom Mattie married in 1924, had come to Toronto as a boy from Ivansk (Iwaniska) in Russian Poland.
 The town was the birthplace of many future Jewish Torontonians, thanks to Meyer’s father, who acted as a travel and informal immigration agent for Jews.
-The newly married couple decided upon a life style that was to be different from that of other first- and second-generation Canadian Jews.
-In an era when “No Jews allowed!” signs were common on Toronto lawns, they “invented for their family” of five children, Aubey (b.1925), Hart (b.
+The newly married couple decided upon a lifestyle that was to be different from that of other first- and second-generation Canadian Jews.
+In an era when “No Jews allowed!” signs were common on Toronto lawns, they “invented for their family” of five children—Aubey (1925–2013), Hart (b.
 1926), Lailla (Rapoport, b.
-1928), David (b.1930), and Daniel (1934–2000), “a unique culture of [Jewishly] observant Anglo-Saxon aristocracy illuminated by reason and bolstered by education,” as her granddaughter, writer Nessa Rapoport (b.
-1953) has put it.
-To ensure that her children would receive a holistic education well grounded in both Jewish and secular studies, Mattie founded the Hillcrest Progressive School in 1929, Toronto’s first Jewish day school.
+1928), David (1930–2022), and Daniel (1934–2000)—“a unique culture of [Jewishly] observant Anglo-Saxon aristocracy illuminated by reason and bolstered by education,” as her granddaughter, writer Nessa Rapoport (b.
+1953), has put it.
+To ensure that her children would receive a holistic education well-grounded in both Jewish and secular studies, Mattie founded the Hillcrest Progressive School in 1929, Toronto’s first Jewish day school.
 She served as its director and in other capacities until 1944, when the youngest of her children left the school.
-In 2003, the school was still in existence, but only as a pre-school and no longer exclusively Jewish, although its curriculum retained an “emphasis on Jewish tradition.”
+Today, the school still exists, but only as a pre-school and no longer exclusively Jewish, although its curriculum retains an “emphasis on Jewish tradition.”